 The Mongol conquest of China began as a series of border raids which was perfectly in tune with the Economic Confidence Model.
-If we only count the border raids that began in 1207 under Genghis Khan and plot that out to 1279 when the Mongol leader Kublai Khan established the Yuan dynasty conquering China, crushing the last Song resistance, it constitutes one 72-year cycle.
+If we count just the border raids that began in 1207 under Genghis Khan and plot that out to 1279 when the Mongol leader Kublai Khan established the Yuan dynasty conquering China crushing the last Song resistance, this constituted one 72-year cycle.
 It was 1271 when Kublai Khan officially proclaimed the dynasty in the traditional Chinese style about one 8.6-year cycle before completing the conquest.

 However, if we look closer, China was not one country.
-It was only during the last 51.6 years that the Mongols began invading the other regions beyond the Xia at the border.
+It was the last 51.6 years that the Mongols began invading the other regions beyond the Xia at the border.
 In August 1226, Mongol troops approached Wuwei, which was the second-largest city of the Western Xia empire.
 They surrendered without a fight.
-In autumn 1226, Genghis took Liangchow and crossed the Helan Shan desert.
+In Autumn 1226, Genghis took Liangchow and crossed the Helan Shan desert.
 By November he had laid siege to Lingwu, a mere 18 miles from Yinchuan.
 It was there where the famous Battle of Yellow River took place when the Mongols destroyed a force of 300,000 Western Xia.
 Genghis reached Yinchuan in 1227, which is 51.6 years from the fall of the entire country.
 Genghis Khan laid siege to the city and launched several offensives into Jin to prevent them from sending reinforcements to Western Xia.

 Of course, nothing lasts forever and that includes governments.
-The Yuan Dynasty lasted between 1271-1368, but in reality, at best it survived for only 86 years.
+The Yuan Dynasty lasted between 1271-1368, but in reality, at best it really survived for only 86 years.
 The decline was brought about by corruption and high taxes - sound familiar?

 The Yuan Dynasty first began to decline during the reign of Buyantu Khan known as Emperor Renzong (1311-1320), when peasant uprisings emerged in southern China.
 However, despite the warning of the uprisings, corruption of the Yuan court officials continued.
-Also, power struggles within the ruling class became increasingly serious.
-For example, during the short period from the beginning of the start of reign in 1333, there were eight emperors.
+Also, power struggles within the ruling class became more and more serious.
+For example, during the short period from the beginning of Külüg Khan reign, known as Emperor Wuzong of Yuan (1307-1311) in 1307 to the start of reign in 1333, there were eight emperors.